 Assistant Women's Gymnastics Coach

 Bachelor's degree and at least two years of previous gymnastics experience as a collegiate coach, level ten (“10”) or elite level club coach, and/or collegiate student-athlete.
 Experience administering Division I NCAA rules.
 An equivalent combination of education and experience may be considered.
-Preferred:
+Required Skills & Abilities:

 • Demonstrated proficiency in MS Office Software including Word, PowerPoint and Excel.